 Happens Every Day: An All-Too-True Story, by Isabel Gillies

 Secrets to Happiness: A Novel, by Sarah Dunn (the cover picture is irresistible)

-Christine A. SchellerHabits of the Heart: Individualism and Commitment in American Life, by Robert N. Bellah, Richard Madsen, William M. Sullivan and Ann SwidlerHonoring the Body: Meditations ...1
+Christine A. SchellerHabits of the Heart: Individualism and Commitment in American Life, by Robert N. Bellah, Richard Madsen, William M. Sullivan and Ann SwidlerHonoring the Body: Meditations on a Christian Practice, by Stephanie PaulsellLiturgical Theology: The Church as Worshiping Community and Spiritual Theology: A Systematic Study of the Christian Life, by Simon ChanSo Brave, Young and Handsome, by Leif EngerBefore Prozac: The Troubled ...1